Kornimate/p2p-backgammon/README.md

   password: "<your password>"
 ```

-Copy this content into the config.yaml and start the application with the following command from the "Handin 3" folder:
+Copy this content into the config.yaml and fill in the correct credentials and start the application with the following command from the "Handin 3" folder:

 ```
 docker-compose up --build